jppark/impostor/README.md

 Dynamically generates impostor textures from given mesh object(Skateboard).
 The impostor texture is updated due to relative movement of impostor target object from the viewing camera.

-Impostor mesh is not updated when the camera viewing angle to the impostor does not exceed the defined threshold.
+Impostor mesh is not updated when the camera viewing angle to the impostor does not exceed the defined threshold(Angle Threshold).
 Original threshold is set to 0.02.
 As the threshold is increased, the impostor does not be updated frequently and cause some artifacts which comes from angle difference between the camera angle of current view and camera angle of render texture.

 Target object which is to be rendered with the impostor is initially set to the Skateboard object, but you can change the target object using parameter box of Inspector or source code of _ImpostorController.cs_.